-• In 2004, the Bank entered into a sale and purchase agreement with a local financial institution to purchase shares of a related party on behalf of another related party.
-The net amount due to the financial institution was US\$ 3,670,202.
-In accordance with the terms of the agreement, the Bank pledged certain of its investments with a carrying value of US\$ 6,321,010 as at 31 December 2008.
+• In 2004, the Bank entered into a sale and purchase agreement with a financial institution to purchase shares of a related party on behalf of another related party.
+The net amount due to the financial institution as 31st December 2011 is US\$ 3,670,202 (31 December 2010: US\$ 3,670,202).
+In accordance with the terms of the agreement, the Bank pledged certain equity shares with a carrying value of US\$ 1,921,772 as at 31 December 2011 (2010: US\$ 2,778,466) in addition to dividends received on these shares amounting to US\$ 887,733 (2010: US\$ 887,733).
 Subsequently, the agreement was terminated by the financial institution due to disputes with the Bank and as a result, the pledged investments have been retained by the financial institution.
-In the opinion of the Bank's lawyers and management, the agreement was wrongfully terminated and following the financial institution's refusal to settle the matter amicably, the Bank has filed a legal case in the Bahrain courts against the financial institution for wrongful possession of investments.
-As a result, the court has taken custody of the shares under dispute.
-The related party on whose behalf the transactions was entered has provided a manager's cheque for an equal amount which has been deposited with the court.
-This amount is included under deferred payment sale receivables.
+In the opinion of the Bank's lawyers and management, the agreement was wrongfully terminated and following the financial institution's refusal to settle the matter amicably, the Bank has filed a legal case in the courts of Bahrain against the financial institution for possession of the Bank's investments.